List of Members

 Bob Frawley's work has been directed at building effective systems of supports and services for children and families.
 This includes working on a variety of research and policy initiatives, including projects addressing such issues as runaway and homeless youth, child abuse and neglect, juvenile justice, prevention programs, and services for children with disabilities.
 For the last 23 years, he has focused his efforts primarily on issues related to young children and their families.
 Bob has led many statewide early childhood initiatives.

 Dana Friedman is a nationally-recognized researcher and policy analyst for children, family and women’s issues.
 She has worked for several national organizations and served as a consultant to major corporations, government agencies and foundations.
-She is currently the founder and president of The Early Years Institute on Long Island.
-Dana was previously co-founder and co-president of the Families and Work Institute (FWI) and a Senior Research Associate at The Conference Board.
-Dana is published widely and wrote “The Juggling Act,” a monthly column in Working Mother from 1990-1997.
+She founded The Early Years Institute on Long Island, was the co-founder and co-president of the Families and Work Institute (FWI) and a Senior Research Associate at The Conference Board.
+Dana is currently working with the Suffolk County Executive to create an early childhood initiative that brings together community coalitions around the early years.
+Dana is published widely and recently co-authored the School Readiness Playbook and wrote “The Juggling Act,” a monthly column in Working Mother from 1990-1997.

 Early Childhood Teacher Education - Director